Kyytox/twitter_sentiment_analysis/README.md

 Display the interactions of the tweets of the user selected in the dropdown list.

 Graphs used:

 - Line chart
-    Number of total interactions (multitple interval of time)
+	- Number of total interactions (multitple interval of time)

 - Bar chart
-    Noomber of interactions by type (retweet, reply, like, quote)
+	- Number of interactions by type (retweet, reply, like, quote)

 - Pie chart
-    Distribution of the interactions by type and by sentiment
+	- Distribution of the interactions by type and by sentiment

 ## 3. Frequent Words